kalawaja/firstrepo/README.md

 # First Repo

 It's the first repo I opened to learn [GitHub](https://www.github.com).
-It contains one README file and one index.html.
+It contains one README file, one index.html file and one image.

 ![projectimage](kalawajaLogo.png)